LargeNFT/large-nft/README.md

 Fork any NFT collection to experiment.

 Generate a full-featured SEO-friendly PWA built with Framework7 to showcase your book or collection.
-Native theming for iOS, Android, and Desktop.
+Includes native theming for iOS, Android, and Desktop.

 Inexpensively scale a community and marketplace on any simple, static webhost.
 No database server required.